Generative Design for Manufacturing | Autodesk Fusion

 3. Evaluation and Iteration: The software evaluates the generated designs against the set criteria and ranks them.
 The designer or engineer can then review the outcomes, adjust the constraints or requirements if needed, and repeat the process until an optimal design solution is found.

-4. Final Selection: The final design is selected from these optimized solutions based on its performance, cost, and feasibility for manufacturing.
+4. Final Selection: The final design is selected from these optimised solutions based on its performance, cost and feasibility for manufacturing.

 Generative design is widely considered to be the next frontier in computer-aided design.
-It harnesses the power of AI to develop high-performance and highly sophisticated design iterations that help solve complex challenges, like reducing component weight, optimizing performance, and making designs simpler.
+It harnesses the power of AI to develop high-performance and highly sophisticated design iterations that help solve complex challenges, like reducing component weight, optimising performance and making designs simpler.

 Generative design is a powerful tool, but it also comes with certain challenges and limitations.
 Here are a few of the most common ones: